 - DVD is easy to follow and provides useful beginner information.

-- Great for children, senior citizens, people with disabilities, people with arthritis.
+- Great for children, senior citizens, people with disabilities, and people with arthritis.

 - The Chord Buddy system may get in the way as you start removing tabs and playing chords on your own, especially if you have large fingers.